 Just like in the library, here you will find access to many resources, in a user-friendly format.
 We hope you’ll bookmark our site on your home computer so you can return again and again for answers, ideas, and help to meet your needs.
 From this front page, you’ll have access to the three libraries in our system, the online catalog for our collections, a calendar of events for upcoming programs, and so much more!
 Email, social media, videos, news, and online resources are just a few ways your library supports your school, work, and leisure pursuits.
-Enjoy browsing and as always, we’re just a phone call or visit away when you need us.
+Enjoy browsing, and as always, we’re just a phone call or visit away when you need us.

 Contact Lisa Christina at 865.365.1432 for more information about sharing your stories and images from World War II.